MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_hash_parameters.md

 If this flag is cleared, the secret key or associated data members have changed and miniport
         driver must use the new information.

+In a query request, the flags are defined as follows:

 ### -field HashInformation